 Aside from these basic features, you may want to evaluate what advanced features will be important for your email marketing campaigns.

-Automation: Drip campaigns, transactional emails, and other forms of automation can greatly expand your email marketing capabilities and allow you to send the right messages at precisely the right time.
+- Automation: Drip campaigns, transactional emails, and other forms of email marketing automation can greatly expand your email marketing capabilities and allow you to send the right messages at precisely the right time.
 Most of today’s popular ESPs offer the ability to both automate and schedule messages in advance, but ConvertKit is by far the leader in this category today.

-Advanced analytics: Understanding just how well your campaigns are performing is an essential part of email marketing.
+- Advanced analytics: Understanding just how well your campaigns are performing is an essential part of email marketing.
 Unlike print, radio, or television marketing, email is extremely trackable.
-Your ESP should offer you a variety of analytics in an easy to use dashboard so you can constantly improve your email campaigns.
+Your ESP should offer you a variety of analytics in an easy-to-use dashboard so you can constantly improve your email campaigns.

 Aside from these key features, your biggest priority should be finding an ESP that fits within your budget.

-- TestSubject: The three factors which influence email open rates the most are the sender name, the subject line, and the pre-header text (the little preview of an email’s content displayed in some email clients).
-Smart marketer’s optimize these three factors to give their email a better shot at earning an open.
+- TestSubject: The three factors that influence email open rates the most are the sender name, subject line, and pre-header text (the little preview of an email’s content displayed in some email clients).
+Smart marketers optimize these three factors to give their email a better shot at earning an open.
 TestSubject is a free tool that allows you to preview what your sender name, subject line, and pre-header text look like on a variety of popular mobile devices.
 It also helps you avoid the potentially cringe-worthy effects of truncation that can happen to some unfortunately worded subject lines (see below).